oortcloud/meteorite/README.md

   * `meteor` isn't specified so it will be installed from the current `master` branch which is the latest stable release.

-  * `test-package` is setup to run from a local path so it's easy to develop run `meteor` against local smart package repos
+  * `test-package` is setup to run from a local path so it's easy to develop `meteor` against local smart package repos

 ## Contributing